cmput415/GeneratorBase/README.md

 # ANTLRBase
-The base cmake setup for a C++ project that generates an ANTLR lexer and parser.
+The base cmake setup for the generator assignment.

 Author: Braedy Kuzma (braedy@ualberta.ca)